Inodoro Pereyra

-Inodoro Pereyra (The Renegade) is an Argentinean comic created in 1972 by the writer and cartoonist Roberto Fontanarrosa.
-The main character is a cartoon of a lonely Argentinean gaucho living in the Argentinean Pampas.
-Full of social, psychological, political and philosophical humor, It parodies to comical effect the language and mannerisms of the gaucho, as for example in the name "Inodoro" a mock-typical gaucho name (taken from the Catholic santoral) like "Isidoro", "Casimiro" etc., but "Inodoro" meaning actually in Spanish "toilet seat".
+Inodoro Pereyra (The Renegade) is an Argentine comic created in 1972 by the writer and cartoonist Roberto Fontanarrosa.
+The main character is a cartoon of a lonely Argentine gaucho living in the Argentine Pampas.
+Full of social, psychological, political and philosophical humor, it parodies to comical effect the language and mannerisms of the gaucho, such as the name "Inodoro" a mock-typical gaucho name (taken from the Catholic santoral) like "Isidoro", "Casimiro" etc., but "Inodoro" meaning actually in Spanish "toilet seat".

 Publication history

 The comic appeared for first time at the end of 1972 in the popular humor magazine Hortensia, originating from the Córdoba Province (Argentina), which was the home of a pool of talented people at that time.

 The comic was originally a parody about the linguistics and stereotypes of the native people.
 Specifically, the main characters were some gaucho characters from comic books (such as Santos Leiva, Lindor Covas "the wild", El Huinca or Fabián Leyes, etc).
 The comic at this time was more elaborate graphically.
 In all these early editions, Inodoro hosts a diverse and weird group of visitors in the Pampa region of Argentina, while his inseparable friend, Mendieta, the talking dog, shares the adventures of his owner.
 Mendieta frequently shares his opinions with Inodoro, giving birth to phrases like: "Let us negotiate, Mr. Inodoro" and "Who gave birth to it!" (similar meaning to "Wow!", or "Who would have thought so...").

 Then the comic appeared in the Mengano and Siete Días magazines, with adventures in each episode.
 Mendieta once declared that he was in reality "a Christian man that was turned into a dog shape due to a moon eclipse".
 Mendieta occupied the co-protagonist role in these times.

 The episodes of Inodoro Pereyra in this period mostly consisted of two or three pages.
 Each series was composed of around 10 episodes.